pnemere/NucHTPC/README.md

 cp /usr/share/lxpanel/profile/Lubuntu/panels/panel ~/.config/lxpanel/Lubuntu/panels
 $ lxpanelctl restart
 ```

+### Configure power management so don't have to login
+Xfce Power Manager->Security->Automatically lock session "Never", untick "Lock screen when system is going for sleep"

 ### Setting up so USB drives are accessible from all accounts
 By default, USB drives are in /media and owned by the logged in user.
 We want root to auto-mount them on startup and have them available to all users (needed when setting up Samba later).